BuildWithLal/ai-powered-chatbots/DineBot-AI-Powered-Restaurant-Assistant/README.md

 * Menu Browsing: Users can ask for available dishes, categories, and item details.
 * Price Lookup: Quick and easy access to pricing for specific menu items.
 * Order Assistance: Place an order for delivery or cash payment directly via the chatbot.
-* Natural Conversations: The chatbot is trained to handle natural language queries, making interactions feel human-like and intuitive.
 * DineBot demonstrates how Chainlit and OpenAI can be leveraged to create conversational applications for the restaurant industry, offering a practical use case of AI in customer service.

 * It covers interacting with OpenAI `GPT-4o-mini` model using OpenAI API.